All Episodes

 And could it have been political?

-You know, the only thing that seemed to get garner the attention, the hysteria was this ridiculous dossier that was put out, and you know, that Donald Trump was they might have had compromising video of him having sex with hookers in Moscow and the Ritz Carlton with with hookers urinating on the bed, and that turned out to be false.
+And that Donald Trump, they might have had compromising video of him having sex with hookers in Moscow and the Ritz-Carlton with hookers urinating on the bed.

-And the the other thing that came up was that in his performing his duties as a senator, Jeff Sessions, yeah, he did meet with the Russian ambassador, as did so many others.
+And the other thing that came up was that in his performing his duties as a senator, Jeff Sessions, yeah, he did meet with the Russian ambassador, as did so many others.

 And it was not about the campaign.